hans/nn-decoding/README.md

 This repository contains analysis code for the paper:
 *Does the brain represent words?
 An evaluation of brain decoding studies of language understanding.* {Jon Gauthier and Anna Ivanova}.
-Submitted to CCN 2018.
+[2018 Conference on Cognitive Computational Neuroscience][2].

 Our study combines imaging data from [Pereira et al. (2018)][1] with various pretrained computational models.
 See the section ["Using the encoding models"](#using-the-encoding-models) for information about using these models to encode novel stimuli.

+This repository is open-source under the MIT License.
+If you would like to reuse our code or otherwise extend our work, please cite our paper:

+   @inproceedings{gauthier2018does,
+     title={Does the brain represent words?
+An evaluation of brain decoding studies of language understanding.}, author={Gauthier, Jon and Ivanova, Anna},
+     booktitle={Conference on Cognitive Computational Neuroscience},
+     year={2018},
+   }

 ## Requirements